-- Make an appointment with the study advisor of your degree programme and discuss the available opportunities.
+- Make an appointment with your study advisor in good time

-- Make an appointment with a student counsellor of the Student Service Centre.
-A student counsellor
+- Make an appointment with the student counsellor in good time

-- Dedicon provides support to anyone who has difficulty reading or dealing with printed texts.
-Via Dedicon study books can be converted to spoken texts or enlarged to A3 format. (also available in Englisch)
+- Dedicon supports anyone who has problems reading or using printed texts.
+Dedicon can be used to convert textbooks into spoken text or to enlarge them to A3 size.

 Ben je een Nederlandse studiekiezer?
 Ga dan naar onze pagina's voor Nederlandse studenten.